Multiple road closures in Killeen this week

-KILLEEN, Texas – The City of Killeen’s Department of Public Works’ Engineering Division will be closing several roads this week, weather permitting, as part of an ongoing project to install a 20-inch natural gas line in north east Killeen.
+KILLEEN, Texas – The City of Killeen’s Department of Public Works’ Engineering Division will be closing several roads throughout February 19, weather permitting, as part of an ongoing project to install a 20-inch natural gas line in northeast Killeen.

-The scheduled closures will last through February 11, and are as follows:

 - Dickens Drive, from Westcliff Drive to Winchester Drive